 Here is also where the imagery plays a crucial role.
 If your website is full of clichéed stock images, what message does that send to potential recruits?
 Not a great one.
 Real, custom photography and video of your staff at work can bring a website to life.

 Opportunity for growth and career advancement – Again we see an opportunity for storytelling to play a role in your Careers section.
-Can you feature a story about a newbie you hired straight out of college who grew into a major contributor for your organization?
-Videos and articles showcasing how employees at your company have realized tremendous professional growth and success can be a powerful addition to your Careers page or section.
+Can you feature a story about a newbie you hired straight out of college who grew into a major contributor to your organization?
+Videos and articles showcasing how employees at your company have realized tremendous professional growth and success can be a powerful addition to your Careers page.

 Doing a variety of interesting and challenging work – Excellent job candidates will likely explore your whole website.
 As they prepare for a possible interview, it will be essential for them to understand your services and how you’ve helped other clients.
 Provide detailed information about your service offerings and case stories to illustrate them.
 Case stories bring to life the kinds of challenges prospective hires might face in their professional life at your firm.